Snowflake-Labs/sqlpack/CONTRIBUTING.md

   The [sqlpack](sqlpack) module will be installed on your machine

 3. To compile the templated SQL file you can run the print-sql command by either

-   a.
-Passing the parameters (mentioned in the [Templated SQL file header](#Structure-of-the-Templated-SQL-file) via the terminal in the following manner
+Passing the parameters (mentioned in the [templated SQL file header](#Structure-of-the-Templated-SQL-file) via the terminal in the following manner
 ```zsh
 sqlpack print-sql template.sql.fmt --parameter_1 val_1 --parameter_2 val_2
 ```
 or
-  b.
+--

 Passing the [yaml file](#Structure-of-the-yaml-file) containing the parameters mapped to their values in the following manner
 ```zsh
 sqlpack print-sql template.sql.fmt parmameters.yaml
 ```